The Getty Center is ADA accessible to all visitors.

 - Museum Entrance Hall, by the Coat Check Room

-Accessible parking spaces are located on the entry level (P1) of the Getty Center parking structure.
-Accessible parking is available on a first-come, first-served basis.
+Accessible parking spaces are located on the entry level of the parking structure, and are available on a first-come, first-served basis.

-The computer-operated tram from the parking facility to the top of the hill is safe and accessible for visitors using wheelchairs.
-Please note that wheelchairs are loaded onto the tram only in the end cars.
-To reach the tram, take the elevator in the parking lot up to level T1.
+A computer-operated tram from the parking structure to the top of the hill is accessible for visitors using wheelchairs.
+If using a wheelchair, please board only in an end car.
+To reach the tram, take the elevator in the parking structure up to level T1.
 The tram station is approximately 20 level feet from the elevator doors.

-Standard wheelchairs are available for free at the Lower Tram Station (T1) and at the Coat Check Room in the Museum Entrance Hall.
+Standard wheelchairs are available for free at the Lower Tram Station above the parking structure and at the Coat Check Room in the Museum Entrance Hall.

-Front and rear row wheelchair seating is available in the Harold M. Williams Auditorium and the Museum Lecture Hall for visitors using wheelchairs and their companions.
-Please arrive early to reach this area before programs begin.
-Visitor Services staff are available to assist you.
+Front- and rear-row seating for people using wheelchairs is available in the Harold M. Williams Auditorium and the Museum Lecture Hall.
+Please arrive early to reach this area before a program begins.
+Visitor Services staff will be available to assist you.

 Elevators are available throughout the site, including:

-- From the Tram Arrival Plaza to the Museum Plaza level (approximately 60 level feet from the Museum Entrance Hall), located behind the tram
+- From the Tram Arrival Plaza to the Museum Plaza level (approximately 60 level feet from the Museum Entrance Hall)

 - From the Museum Entrance Hall to the second floor of the North Pavilion